Notargets/gocfd/NOTES.md

 |:----------------------------------------:|:-----------------------------------------:|
 | ![](images/Euler1D-SOD-K500-N1-T0.2.PNG) | ![](images/Euler1D-SOD-K500-N10-T0.2.PNG) |

-### Model Problem Example #2: Maxwell's Equations solved in a 1D Cavity
+### Update: Model Problem Example #2: Maxwell's Equations solved in a 1D Cavity

 The Maxwell equations are solved in a 1D metal cavity with a change of material half way through the domain.
 The initial condition is a sine wave for the E (electric) field in the left half of the domain, and zero for E and H everywhere else.
 The E field is zero on the boundary (face flux out = face flux in) and the H field passes through unchanged (face flux zero), corresponding to a metallic boundary.